jn2guru/simple-chat/README.md

 simple-chat
 ===========

-Simple chat server using python + django for learning/demonstrative purposes
+Simple chat server using Python + Django for learning/demonstrative purposes

+NOT intended for production applications.